Forward-Time Equivalent of a "Retrocausal" Diffusion Hidden Variable Model for Quantum Mechanics: Example: Amplifier Dynamics

 The form of the harmonic potential makes apparent that the guidance term generally gives rise to a force on the particle toward the mean of the distribution, counteracting the diffusive behavior.

-In the mean-field interpretation, we can also understand the restorative force as arising in the $N\to\infty$ limit from a pairwise potential for the $N$-system.
-To see this, define the mollified pairwise interaction potential
+In the mean-field interpretation, we can understand the restorative force as arising in the $N\to\infty$ limit from a pairwise potential for an $N$-system.
+To see this, consider again the guidance drift term in the $N$-system specified in Eq.~\eqref{eq:interactingSDE}, which in the amplifier system has the form $\partial_q\log\tilde{\mu}_t^N$.
+To reproduce this drift term in the $N$-system, we define the mollified pairwise interaction potential

 Then, since for each fixed $q$ and $y$, $V(q,x)K(x-y)$ vanishes fast enough as $x\to \infty$, one has

 which implies

 It follows that $\tilde V^N \to V$, and hence